antara2022/Wallstreet-Stock-Insights/README.md

 # VBA-challenge

 During this project, The VBA of Wall Street, we analyzed stock market data for three years (2018, 2019 and 2020) using VBA.
-I created a script that loops through all the stocks for one year outputs the following information:
+I created a script that loops through all of the stocks for one year and outputs the following information:

 - The ticker symbol.